axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 ```

 The directory `builddirs` should already exist as part of the Wakame-vdc
 repository.
-The above command should have created a new directory
+The above command should create a new directory
 named `manual-build-2008`.
 The third parameter (2008, in the example)
 is required and specifies which version of Windows will be installed.